cherrytwist/cherrytwist/docs/credential-based-authorization.md

 Example roles:
 * _AccountHost_: to identify a Contributor as being a Host of an Account.
 * _SpaceMember_: to identify a Contributor as being a Member of a Space
-* _SpaceAdmin_: to identify a User as being an Admin of an Space
-* _SubspaceMember_: to identify a Contributor as being a Member of a Subspace
+* _SpaceLead_: to identify a Contributor as being aa Lead of a Space
-* _SubspaceLead_: to identify a Contributor as being aa Lead of a Subspace
+* _SpaceAdmin_: to identify a Contributor as being an Admin of an Space
-* _SubspaceAdmin_: to identify a User as being aa Admin of a Subspace
+* _SubspaceAdmin_: to identify a Contributor as being an Admin of a Subspace
 * _UserSelfManagement_: to identify the User as being able to manage their own Profile

 An example: consider a User that holds the following Credential: